TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/kernel/dhrystone_benchmark.md

 \code
 The application runs with thread number equal to 1, 2, 5 and 10, with iteration number 50000000.
 \endcode

+\elseif SOC_AM62X
+\code
+The application runs with thread number equal to 1, 2, 5 and 10, with iteration number 50000000.
+\endcode
 \endif
 # Supported Combinations